Foxtail Fern botanically known as Asparagus densiflorus (a-SPARE-uh-gus den-see-FLOR-us) is a native of the Cape of Good Hope area in South Africa.

 For this reason, the plant is considered somewhat invasive in tropical and subtropical areas such as Hawaii and Florida.

 Uses For Foxtail Asparagus Ferns

-In USDA zones 9 – 11, it does well as a naturalized garden plant or as a border plant.
+In USDA zones 9 – 11, it does well as a naturalized garden plant, border plant, or patio plant.